 - Precise, but intractable.
-Stylized typography makes it harder to work with. - Z is more expressive than Alloy, but more complicated - Alloy's set-based semantics is inspired by Z
+Stylized typography makes it harder to work with - Z is more expressive than Alloy, but more complicated - Alloy's set-based semantics is inspired by Z structural and behavioral properties of software systems

 Alloy --- What is it used for?